What is a Business Process [2+ Practical Examples]

 How do you document business processes?

-Traditional process documentation fails because nobody actually reads 50-page procedure manuals.
-Effective documentation is visual, accessible, and practical.
-I’ve become a strong advocate for what I call “living documentation”—process maps that are directly connected to the actual work.
-When your documentation is part of the workflow itself (rather than gathering dust in a shared drive somewhere), it stays current and useful.
-Focus on capturing the critical decision points and key information, not every microscopic detail.
-Remember: the best process document is the one people actually use when they need guidance.
+Traditional process documentation falls short because no one actually reads 50-page procedure manuals.
+Great documentation is visual, accessible, and helpful.
+I’m also now a staunch believer in what I’ve come to call ‘living documentation’—process maps which are literally whether the source of the actual work is.
+Keep your documentation fresh and keep it useful by having it directly in the workflow (not stored in some shared drive).
+Focus on logging the big decision points and crucial information, not every piddling little detail.
+And remember: The best process document is the one people actually use when they need their questions answered.

 How do business processes impact company culture?

-Your processes speak louder than your mission statement when it comes to culture.
-I find it fascinating how processes silently communicate what an organization truly values.
-Cumbersome approval processes scream “we don’t trust you,” while thoughtfully designed workflows can demonstrate respect for people’s time and expertise.
-The companies with the healthiest cultures I’ve seen use processes as enablers of autonomy, not control mechanisms.
-They design workflows that help people do their best work rather than policing their every move.
-Your processes are constantly sending messages about what kind of company you really are.
+Processes scream, culture matters There’s no denying it; it will be your mission statement that shouts from the rooftops what culture you aspire to.
+What I think is interesting is that processes whisper to the world what an organization really values.
+Awkward approval processes practically scream “we don’t trust you,” while thoughtful workflows can also signal respect for people’s time and expertise.
+The healthiest companies I’ve seen with the strongest simplest cultures use process as tools to enable autonomy not a repression system.
+They created workflows that enable people to do their best work, rather than policing them.
+Your processes are constantly sending a message about the sort of firm you really are.

 What’s the difference between a process and a procedure?